Meet the Data Processing Club! Yui, Yuzuko, and YukariYui, Yuzuko, and Yukari

 - Threesome Subtext: The relationship between the Yu's are dangerously close to text.
 Lampshaded by their classmates.

 - Those Two Girls: Despite being two of the three protagonists, Yukari and Yuzuko are usually this—they have very similar personalities and tend to carry out their goofy pranks in perfect sync.

 - Conversely Chiho Aikawa's two friends fit this role for her side of the story, to the point where they didn't even have names or personality traits.
 This changes however by episode 6 and 7, where we finally learn their names (Kei and Fumi) as well as their quirks (with Fumi being the joker of the trio, and Kei wanting to keep Chiho for herself).

-- Triang Relations: There seems to be something a Type 8 relationship going between the three main characters, or at least they're heading in that direction.
-Yukari and Yuzuko clearly have a thing for Yui, but don't appear to compete over her, and are often rather affectionate toward each other as well.
+- Triang Relations: There seems to be something a Type 9 relationship going between the three main characters, or at least they're heading in that direction.
+Yukari and Yuzuko clearly have a thing for Yui, who doesn't seem to be in love with either, but does proclaim to find both of them very cute.
+Yukari and Yuzuko don't appear to compete over Yui; in fact, they are often rather affectionate toward each other as well.

 - Tsundere: Yui, Type B personality.
 Yuzuko and Yukari tend to trigger her more violent reactions.

 - Tsurime Eyes: Yui, in contrast with most of the cast.

 - Two-Teacher School: There are clearly other teachers, but Matsumoto is the only one who gets any screen time.